 The name Shatavari is derived from the words ‘shat var’ (hundred husbands in Sanskrit) alluding to the fact that the herb rejuvenates and strengthens the female reproductive system.
-The usage of the herb is by no means limited to the ladies only.
-The Charaka Samhita, the classical textbook of Ayurveda, mentions the herb as being retodoshahara – an herb that improves health, quality and motility of the sperm.
 It was not only in the East that the herb was venerated.
 Pliny the Elder, a Roman author, naturalist and natural philosopher had this to say about this herb, ‘Asparagus, of all the plants of the garden, receives the most praiseworthy care’.

-As an herbal supplement, shatavari is invaluable from the onset of puberty to menopause in ladies.
-It not only promotes fertility but also provides the phytoestrogens that help in restoring the hormonal balance in women, an important factor in managing pre-menstrual syndrome and menopausal changes.
-Shatavari is a galactagogue (increases quantity of milk) providing breast health support post-delivery, along with supporting and rejuvenating the body as a whole.
-It also helps overcome fatigue.
-The flavonoids, polyphenols and saponins in shatavari helps reduce the production of stress hormones, a property that enables it to be used in the management of stress and depression.
+As an herbal supplement, shatavari provides the phytoestrogens that may help in restoring the hormonal balance in women, an important factor in managing pre-menstrual syndrome and menopausal changes.
+Shatavari is also a galactagogue (increases quantity of milk) providing breast health support post-delivery, along with supporting and rejuvenating the body as a whole.

 Serving size: 1 capsule